 Get A Straight Smile Without Braces

 Treatment time varies for each patient, but most people can complete Invisalign treatment in a year.
-This means that, in most cases, Invisalign doesn’t take as long as braces, which usually require at least 12-18 months to move your teeth properly.
+This means that, in most cases, Invisalign doesn’t take as long as braces, which often require 12-18 months to move your teeth properly.

 Your own treatment may differ, of course, and there’s no way to estimate the length of your treatment without a checkup at our office.
 To learn more and see how long your orthodontic treatment may take, contact our Colorado Springs office for a complimentary consultation.

 The biggest advantage of Invisalign over other orthodontic treatments, such as braces, is its low profile, subtle appearance.
 Invisalign is totally invisible when worn.
 The aligners are clear and thin, and fit perfectly over your teeth, so nobody has to know that you’re correcting your smile unless you want them to know.

 In contrast, braces are very obvious, and may make you feel self-conscious about your appearance, particularly if you’re an older adult.
 If you want a more subtle way to correct your smile, Invisalign is a good choice.

-Invisalign is also more comfortable than braces, since it doesn’t poke or irritate your oral tissue with spiky metal components.
-You can take it out to eat and drink, so there are no dietary restrictions, and it’s also removable to brush and floss, which makes oral care a lot simpler and easier throughout your treatment process.
+Invisalign is also more comfortable than braces, since the aligners don't poke or irritate your oral tissue with spiky metal components.
+You can take your Invisalign aligners out to eat and drink, so there are no dietary restrictions, and they're also removable to brush and floss, which makes oral care easier to maintain throughout your treatment process.

 In most cases, you’ll also save time since you’ll require fewer trips to the dentist’s office.
 You’ll only need a quick checkup every 4-6 weeks, and these appointments are shorter than appointments to have your braces adjusted.